hawk-li/viper-tasks-apl-group-project-unisg-fs23/README.md

 The code for the application can be found in the `vipertasks/tasks` directory.
 The `static` directory contains the static files (e.g. css, javascript, images) and the `templates` directory contains the html templates.
 The `views.py` file contains the logic for the application, while the `models.py` file contains the models for the application.
 The `urls.py` file contains the url mappings for the application.

+The app was styled using bootstrap, which is a css framework.
+The styling can be found in the `static` directory.
+The `static` directory also contains the javascript code for the application, which uses chart.js to create charts and AJAX requests to retrieve the data from the backend.

 ## Learnings

 During the development of the application, we learned a lot about the django framework and how it works.
 We also learned how to use the built-in ORM to interact with the database.
 Overall we were very satisfied with the framework, as it was easy to use and we were able to create a working application in a relatively short amount of time.
 While we intentionally tried to keep things simple (e.g. no authentication), we were still able to create a working application with a nice user interface.
 Additionally, we realized how much work can go into a "simple" application if it has to cover all possible use-cases.
 We were really impressed by django's built-in features, such as the admin interface and how relatively easy it was to query the database to create the statistics.